albertkabanda/albertkabanda.github.io/_pages/fieldwork.md

 permalink: /Fieldwork/
 ---

 Field observations and seismic deployments are an important part of my research.
-These photographs document seismic station installation, servicing, data recovery, and field activities associated with my research in the East African Rift System.
+These photographs document seismic station installation, servicing, data recovery, and field activities associated with my research in the East African Rift System (2022-2024).

 <div class="fieldwork-gallery-wrapper">